AidanFRyan/cudaRayTrace/README.md

 # cudaRayTrace
 Adaptation of Peter Shirley's Raytacing in a Weekend and Nvidia's blog post on CUDA raytracing.
-Optimizing and adding materials/file support to make it a more full renderer
+Optimizing and adding materials/file support to make it a more full renderer.

 Images from earlier versions: